 Licensees must judge the program’s relevance to their professional practice.

 Please note that APA rules require that credit be given only to those who attend the entire workshop.
 Those arriving more than 15 minutes after the scheduled start time or leaving early will not receive CE credits.
 Partial credit cannot be given.
 We ask that all participants return the post-program evaluation form at the conclusion of the program.
-Drs.
-Harris & Hatton and IPA have not received any commercial support for this program or its contents and will not receive any commercial support prior to or during this program.
+The presenters and IPA have not received any commercial support for this program or its contents and will not receive any commercial support prior to or during this program.

 CE certificates will be distributed via email withing two weeks post-event.